romapyshka/diplom/README.md

 ## 3
 Add public and private key into file src/Subtotal.js 51 and 52 line

 You can find this keys on the LiqPay website.
 You have to register and create acount.
-Then you have to creat a store, turn on test mode and copy API keys for test.
+Then you have to create a store, turn on test mode and copy API keys for test.

 ## 4
 Run the project